 There are many different types of toothbrushes available.
 It is best to get a small headed brush with soft bristles.
-It is advisable to change their toothbrush every 6-9 months to ensure it is maintaining its effectiveness, or before if the bristles become visibly frayed.
+We advise you to change their toothbrush every 6-9 months to ensure it is maintaining its effectiveness, or earlier if the bristles become visibly frayed.